 It will change your life.

 P.S.
-We are now developing a series of workshops specifically geared to help you discover your mission in life.
+We have developed a series of workshops specifically geared to help you discover your mission in life.
 If you know why you are here in this world, everything else follows.
-We will keep you posted as to the details.
+Find out more here.